Traitis/website/traitis/content/vision/about.rst

 In order to track companies’ performance on diversity and inclusion, we need to know who they are hiring and firing.
 Unfortunately, collecting data on people’s personal traits carries risk: data on someone’s gender, sexual preferences or race can also be used to discriminate or persecute.

-Traitis aims to create greater transparency around companies’ performance on equity, without creating additional risks to underrepresented groups or those without structural privilege.
+:: **Traitis aims to create greater transparency around companies’ performance on equity, without creating additional risks to underrepresented groups or those without structural privilege.**

 To that end Traitis is building a data trust that will allow every employee to register their specific protected traits (e.g. gender, ethnicity, sexual orientation, religion etc).
 The data trustees will manage access to this data.